tchavei/batteryhealth/README.md

 `pip install -r requirements.txt`

+## Configuration

+edit the .env file, if needed, to adapt the app to your personal needs.

+Explanation:

+`STEP=2000` → steps for the X axis.
+You shouldn't need to change this unless you want more or less granular output.

+`FILE_NAME`='data.csv' → name of the file that holds your data.

+`THRESHOLD_LEVELS=[70,80]` → What are the threshold levels for each warranty claim window.

+`THRESHOLD_LABELS=[3 Year Threshold','8 Year Threshold']` → Labels for the previous thresholds.

+`CHART_LIMITS=[60,100]` → Define minimum and maximum Y axis.
+Makes a more viewable graph.

 ## Usage

 Update your `data.csv` file with your own readings.
 The format has to be in form of: